Colonial Pipeline gas shortages widen: State-by-State breakdown

 COLONIAL PIPELINE GAS SHORTAGE CAUSES NORTH CAROLINA STATIONS TO SEE LONG LINES

-Gasbuddy senior petroleum analyst Patrick DeHaan noted that Monday's gasoline demand has soared across the country.
+Gasbuddy senior petroleum analyst Patrick DeHaan noted that Monday's gasoline demand soared across the country.

 The East Coast reported a 32.5% increase in demand Monday compared to the previous week, followed by the Midwest at 16.2%, the Gulf Coast at 13.1%, the Rocky Mountain region at 6.6% and the West Coast at 8.4%.